 Wild Service Tree (Sorbus torminalis)

-Distinct from the Service Tree (Sorbus domesticus), the Wild Service Tree, also known as the "Chequer Tree", is now one of our rarest native trees, concentrated in the southern Weald, where it is associated with ancient woodland and clay soils.
-At a distance Wild Service Trees can be mistaken for Acers in the autumn when their leaves turn bright red and copper.
-It flowers beautifully, however, in May.
+Distinct from the Service Tree (Sorbus domesticus), the Wild Service Tree, also known as the "Chequer" or "Chequerberry" Tree, is now one of our rarest native trees.
+It's concentrated in the southern Weald, where it is associated with ancient woodland and clay soils.
+At a distance Wild Service Trees can be mistaken for ornamental Acers in the autumn when their leaves turn bright red and copper.
+It's stunning, and flowers beautifully too, in late spring.

 50% of our profit on sales of Wild Service trees is donated to The Tree Council